Roswell Premises Liability Lawyer

 Contact a Roswell Premises Liability Lawyer Today

-If you are reading this page because you or a loved one has been hurt in a premises accident, we hope you are receiving the medical care that you need and are making a recovery.
+If you or a loved one has been hurt in a premises accident in Roswell or anywhere in North Fulton County, we hope you are receiving the medical care you need and are making a recovery.
 We hope the information on this page has been helpful.
-If you’d like to talk with us about your situation, call us or contact us online.
-There is no charge to talk with us about your case.
+If you’d like to talk with us about your situation, call (770) 766-1056 or contact us online.
+There is no charge to talk with us about your case, and you pay no fee unless we recover compensation for you.